son-n-pham/Python-scaffold/README.md

     all: install lint test
     ```
   - hello.py: touch hello.py
+  - test_hello.py: touch test_hello.py
+  - Add contents of these 2 py files as in this repo.
   - requirements.txt: touch requirement.txt
   - Add the below into requirement.txt file
     ```